About Wedding March (Alternate Setting)

 FAQ

-Can I play Wedding March (Alternate Setting) on a 12-hole AC ocarina?
+Can I play Wedding March (Alternate Setting) on this page?

 Yes.
-This Wedding March (Alternate Setting) page is set up for 12-hole AC ocarina and keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow in one place.
+This Wedding March (Alternate Setting) page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Wedding March (Alternate Setting)?
+Should I use letter notes or numbered notes for Wedding March (Alternate Setting)?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.